ajfAfg/browser-game-concentration/README.md

 make all
 ~~~

-Second, you can build and start a AP server.
+Second, you can build and start an AP server.

 ~~~bash
 cd apserver